This article will show you:

 Look at the value chain associated with your product.
 Qualitative and quantitative studies, as well as data gathered by your organisation, can all help you here.
 A well designed customer experience strategy should be scalable, which means it should prove useful both when the demand for your product is low and when the customers start flocking to your business.

-Research methods used in designing CX strategies
+UX Research methods used in designing CX strategies

 - Gathering information within the company.
 The customer service department may hold information on the most frequent causes of complaints, whereas those responsible for data analysis may have access to user flow reports.
 It is also worth taking into account the ideas and opinions of your employees.